py5coding/py5book/integrations/colors.md

 And how can we look at that number and determine if it is our intended color?

-Rather than decypher these mysteries, py5 added some Python magic to colors so that they display useful information when printed.
+Rather than ponder these mysteries, py5 added some Python magic to colors so that they display useful information when printed.
 For example:

 ```{code-cell} ipython3